Hotel San Lino in Volterra for your first two nights.

 Spend your day discovering medieval San Gimignano, strolling along its charming streets lined with ancient houses and palaces.
 Only thirteen of the town's seventy towers remain today.
 On clear days it is well worth climbing the tallest of these, the tower belonging to the Palazzo del Popolo (pay locally), for splendid views of the area.
 For a longer walk, we recommend striking out into the countryside for a glorious circular route, which provides fantastic views over the town's imposing towers and is dedicated to the Vernaccia wines.
 (17km, 4.5hrs)

 A beautiful walk that takes you through much softer, archetypal Tuscan landscapes of olive groves and vineyards and across the small River Foci to Colle Val d'Elsa.
 You arrive via the upper town, then descend the ramparts to the lower part.
 Take time to explore this fascinating town before dinner.
 Your hotel for the night is the Vecchia Cartiera.
-For those who prefer a a pool, we also offer the delightful Relais della Rovere, situated on the outskirts of the town.
+For those who prefer a pool, you can upgrade here to the delightful Relais della Rovere, situated on the outskirts of the town.
 (13km, 4hrs)

 After a transfer to the fortified hamlet of Monteriggioni, you walk along a section of the Via Francigena, the ancient pilgrims' route between Canterbury and Rome, to arrive in Siena for your final two nights at the Hotel Garden.
 We can also offer the historic Palazzo Ravizza, a former noble residence set in lovely gardens close to the centre of Siena.
 (15km, 4.5hrs)

 Stay over in Florence or Pisa